 Dip buying became a popular strategy because of the psychology behind it.
 Traders and investors know that everything trades in cycles; whether it happens right away or takes time.

-As a result, the theory is that what you bought on a dip is going to recover back to pre-dip levels.
+As a result, the theory is that what you bought is going to recover back to pre-drop levels.
 However, there could be potential setbacks to keep that from occurring.

 Remember that trading is emotional and news moves markets.
 As a result, not every dip buy ends up going back up.
 Sometimes price continues to fall.

 That’s the risk we take as traders.
 Many times however, dip buying works in our favor.
 The ability to spot the dip is because we’ve the proper online trading courses that show us what to look for.